lacanoid/pgddl/README.md

 PostgreSQL however already provides a number of helper functions which greatly help with reconstructing DDL and are of course used by this extension.
+It also has awesome query capabilities which are be used.

 Advantages over using other tools like `psql` or `pgdump` include: